d-gilles/01-Data_Ingestion_With_Docker/README.md

   --name=pgAdmin \
   dpage/pgadmin4
 ```
-The pgAdmin docker image we use, can be found [here](https://hub.docker.com/r/dpage/pgadmin4)
+The pgAdmin Docker image we use can be found [here](https://hub.docker.com/r/dpage/pgadmin4)

-This container runs a web interface for accessing the db.
+This container runs a web interface for accessing the database.
 You can find the interface [here](http://localhost:8080/browser/)

 To access pgAdmin use USER:`admin@admin.com` und PWD: `root`.